bar2011/mail-client/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Build and test your changes on all enviroments (web, iOS, Android, Windows, macOS)
-5. Open a Pull Request
+6. Open a Pull Request, and specify all the enviroments you couldn't test on.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>